zekinah/zone-redirect/readme.txt

 == Description ==

-Zone Redirect is a tool for URL redirection, also called URL forwarding, is a World Wide Web technique for making a web page available under more than one URL address.
+Zone Redirect is a simple tool for URL redirection, also called URL forwarding, is a World Wide Web technique for making a web page available under more than one URL address.
 When a web browser attempts to open a URL that has been redirected, a page with a different URL is opened.
 Similarly, domain redirection or domain forwarding is when all pages in a URL domain are redirected to a different domain.

 Zone Redirect is done for various reasons:
 * for URL shortening;